AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Copy the contents of the public key into the [!DNL `authorized_keys`] file.

-1. Upload the [!DNL `authorized_keys`] file to your FTP server:

-    1. Connect to the FTP server and log in with your username and password.
-       This can be an Adobe-hosted FTP server or your own FTP server.
-    1. Create a [!DNL .ssh] directory (if it does not already exist).
-    1. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.

-1. Update your firewall settings to allow inbound connections from the SFTP server.
-When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

-1. Test the connection by logging in to the server using SSH. <_**or, "by accessing the server using your SSH keys?**_>
+1. In a future step, you will come back to this [!DNL `authorized_keys`] file to add Adobe's public key, which is used by Adobe to upload data to the SFTP server.
+Then you will add the [!DNL `authorized_keys`] file to the SFTP server.

 ### Step 2: Create a new SFTP location account in Adobe Analytics